mxenabled/react-native-widget-sdk/README.md

 #### Post messages not working

-Check the following items if you have passed post message callbacks in your widget component but they are not being triggered:
+Check the following items if you have passed post message callbacks to your widget component but they are not being triggered:

 - Ensure your SSO request is correctly configured for the Web SDK: